katapultnow/katapult-manifesto/en/katapult-manifesto.md

 A core element of our culture is that everyone knows exactly what her current main objective in live is.
 Everyone is free to change their objective at any given moment in time, but it is well defined, articlulated and public.

-### Family System
+### Social System
 > How we live, learn, raise our children

 Everyone on the planet has access to a comfortable home with sanitation, running water and electricity to run appliances for cooking, cooling, warming, etc.
 While these homes are highly individual, they are also extremely adaptable to the current circumstances of their inhabtiants.
 If additional space is needed, it is easy to add - and just as easy to remove if not needed anymore.
 The entire space can also be transferred easily to other places on the planet or onto other places in the universe where people live.

 Learning is not something that is artificially limited to certain times in a persons live.
-Everyone learns constanstly and shares their knowledge with other people in order to increase everyones shared knowledge.
+Everyone learns constantly and shares their knowledge with other people in order to increase everyones shared knowledge.
 This is reflected in the way we learn.
 We have places we can go to in order to have assistance by other people that already know what we want to learn.
 These places can be in the digital or physical space.
 We are assisted by machines in helping us understand what foundations we must lay down in order to obtain the knowledge or skill we want to acquire.
 This starts at a very early age with reading, writing, calculating and other basic skills needed for building a wide array of knowledge.

+We can decide on a very individual basis on how we want to live, given that we don't inflict pain on anyone else.
+While the society is very egalitarian, it is also highly individual.

 ## THE CANARY IN PARADISE: ***An early warning system for dystopia***